xjvelazquez/Search-Algorithms/README.md

 Simple run `python main.py` and you will see the grid world window.
 By pressing `enter` you see how DFS finds a path.
 Pressing 2, 3, or 4 should run BFS, UCS, A\* in a similay way, which you will implement (and right now it does nothing).

 In the `maps.py` file shows a few test case examples.
 The `Maps` list contains several input maps and the `Ans` stores the corresponding cost of the optimal path from the start to the goal.
 To load these maps, pass the following options to the `main.py` file.
 You can do `python main.py -m 1 -l 0`, which loads the first map `Maps[0]`, or `python main.py -m 1 -l 2` loads `Maps[2]`.
 Of course it will compain if the index is out of range.
-You can also do `python main.py -m 2` which autogrades the algorithms with respect the correct optimal costs.
+You can also do `python main.py -m 2` which autogrades the algorithms with respect to the correct optimal costs.

 The `demo.mov` file shows how the four different search algorithms should roughly behave, in turn.
 Note that the A\* algorithm shown in the video is very fast and greedy and does not find the optimal path.
 Your A\* implementation is supposed to use the Manhattan distance, which is a consistent heuristic and will take more steps to find the final path that is guaranteed to be optimal, and it will be faster than UCS.